 Dr. Shah was appointed Chief Executive Officer of Rocket in September 2015.
 Prior to joining Rocket, from 2011-2015, Dr. Shah held various leadership positions at Novartis including Global Program Head for CART-19, Global Clinical Program Head for CTL-019 and Biosimilars, and Global Clinical Leader for Afinitor.
 Prior to Novartis, he spent three years at Eli Lilly and Company as Medical Director overseeing clinical development of numerous programs including olaratumab.
 During his industry tenure, Dr. Shah has participated in several drug development programs resulting in successful regulatory approvals, such as CTL-019 in pediatric ALL, the first cell and gene therapy approved in the U.S., and successful commercial launches.
 Prior to joining industry, Dr. Shah was Assistant Professor of Medicine/Oncology at Columbia University.
 He holds a B.A. in Behavioral Neuroscience from Harvard University and an MD from Columbia University.
 Dr. Shah completed his internal medicine residency at Brigham and Women’s Hospital/Harvard Medical School and completed his hematology/oncology fellowship training at the Memorial-Sloan Kettering Cancer Center.
 Dr. Shah currently serves as Venture Partner at RTW Funds, a healthcare-focused investment firm

-Mr. Southwell served as President and Chief Executive Officer, and member of the Board of Directors of Inotek Pharmaceuticals from July 2014 until Inotek merged with Rocket in January 2018.
+Mr. Southwell is the President, Chief Executive Officer and Board member of TScan Therapeutics, an immuno-oncology company focused on T-cell receptors, a position he has held since 2018.
+Previously, he served as President, Chief Executive Officer, Board member of Inotek Pharmaceuticals from July 2014 until Inotek merged with Rocket in January 2018.
 From March 2010 to October 2012, Mr. Southwell served as Executive Vice President, Chief Financial Officer of Human Genome Sciences, Inc. until its merger with GlaxoSmithKline plc.
 Previously, Mr. Southwell served as Executive Vice President and Chief Financial Officer of Sepracor Inc. from July 1994 to July 2008, and as an investment banker at Lehman Brothers from 1984-1986 and 1988-1994.
-Mr. Southwell has served on the Board of Directors of PTC Therapeutics, Inc., since December 2005, and has served on the Boards of Directors of Human Genome Sciences Inc. (2008-2010), THL Credit Inc. (2007-2016), Inventiv Health (2016), and Biosphere Medical (1998-2010).
-Mr. Southwell received a B.A. from Rice University and an M.B.A. from the Tuck School at Dartmouth College, where he has served as head of the MBA Advisory Board and currently serves on the Board of Overseers.
+Mr. Southwell has served on the Board of Directors of PTC Therapeutics, Inc., since 2005, and has served on the Boards of Directors of Biosphere Medical (1998-2010), Human Genome Sciences Inc. (2008-2010), THL Credit Inc. (2007-2016), Inventiv Health (2016), and Spero Therapeutics (2017-2019).
+Mr. Southwell received a B.A. from Rice University and an M.B.A. from the Tuck School at Dartmouth College, where he has served as head of the MBA Advisory Board and currently serves on the Board of Advisers.

 Dr. Yalamanchi has over 15 years of healthcare investment and research experience.
 Since 2015, He has served as Partner and Portfolio Manager at RTW Investments, a healthcare-centered investment firm.
 Prior to RTW, Dr. Yalamanchi was Vice-President and co-portfolio manager at Calamos Arista Partners, a subsidiary of Calamos Investments, a position he held from 2012-2015.
 Prior to joining to Calamos Arista Partners, Dr. Yalamanchi held various healthcare investment roles at Millennium Management and Davidson Kempner Capital Management.
 Dr. Yalamanchi holds a B.S. in Biology from MIT and an M.D. from Stanford University.
 He completed his orthopedic surgery internship at UCLA medical center.